 The purpose of this policy is to allow students pursuing graduate degrees to take courses beyond their degree requirements without additional financial burden to the student and little or no cost to the University.
 Such courses, referred to as “fellowship” courses, can broaden the educational experience of graduate students by allowing them to pursue studies according to their own intellectual needs.

 - A student pursuing a graduate degree shall be charged tuition at the standard hourly rate for all of the credit hours which are intended to count toward the degree.
 In the fall and spring semesters for which students are registered for a minimum number (as determined by the school) of credits that will be applied toward the degree, fellowship courses will not incur a tuition charge.
 In the summer semester, there is no minimum registration required to qualify for the fellowship tuition policy.

 - In order to enroll in a fellowship course, the student must be in good standing, if applicable, have a PPOS on file (check with your department) with the School of Graduate Studies office, meet course prerequisites, and obtain consent of the instructor.
-A Fellowship Course Application Form must be submitted to School of Graduate Studies; the Form must be signed by the instructor, his/her advisor, and the School of Graduate Studies.
+A Fellowship Course Application form must be submitted to School of Graduate Studies; the form must be signed by the instructor, their advisor, and the School of Graduate Studies.
 Up to eight fellowship courses may be permitted in aggregate (total).